sgmurphy/wordpress-plugins/clear-cache-for-widgets/readme.txt

 * When Settings from a settings page is saved.
 This includes settings from WordPress core, Yoast SEO, and most other plugins using the Settings API.
 * When WordPress is updated.
 * When plugins are updated, activated, and deactivated.
+* When WordPress, plugins, and themes are automaticallly updated.

 [See the plugin's homepage for more details](https://webheadcoder.com/clear-cache-for-me/).